 15Next he brought forward the people’s offering.
 He took the goat for the people’s sin offering, and slaughtered it, and presented it as a sin offering like the previous one.
 16He brought forward the burnt offering and sacrificed it according to regulation.
 17He then brought forward the meal offering and, taking a handful of it, he turned it into smoke on the altar—in addition to the burnt offering of the morning.a 18He slaughtered the ox and the ram, the people’s sacrifice of well-being.
 Aaron’s sons passed the blood to him—which he dashed against every side of the altar—19and the fat parts of the ox and the ram: the broad tail, the covering [fat], the kidneys, and the protuberances of the livers.
 20They laid these fat parts over the breasts; and Aaronb turned the fat parts into smoke on the altar, 21and elevated the breasts and the right thighs as an elevation offering before the LORD—as Moses had commanded.

 22Aaron lifted his hands toward the people and blessed them; and he stepped down after offering the sin offering, the burnt offering, and the offering of well-being.
 23Moses and Aaron then went inside the Tent of Meeting.
-When they came out, they blessed the people; and the Presence of the Lord appeared to all the people.
+When they came out, they blessed the people; and the Presence of the LORD appeared to all the people.
 24Fire came forth from before the LORD and consumed the burnt offering and the fat parts on the altar.
 And all the people saw, and shouted, and fell on their faces.

 10 1Now Aaron’s sons Nadab and Abihu each took his fire pan, put fire in it, and laid incense on it; and they offered before the LORD alien fire, which He had not enjoined upon them.
 2And fire came forth from the LORD and consumed them; thus they died a-at the instance of-a the LORD.
 3Then Moses said to Aaron, “This is what the LORD meant when He said: